minkphp/MinkBundle/Resources/doc/coverage.rst

 ----

-For selenium(2) tests need additional functional in the test case:
+For selenium(2) tests need additional functional in the test:

 .. code-block:: php